JetBrains/intellij-sdk-docs/topics/tutorials/file_and_code_templates/using_file_templates.md

 ### Custom "Create File From Template" Actions

 In some cases, the default mechanism for creating files from templates is insufficient.
-Consider a language that defines multiple types of core entities, e.g., in the Java language, the following entities can be created:
+Consider a language that defines multiple types of core entities, e.g., in the Java language, the following entities can be created: Class, Interface, Record, Enum, and Annotation.
-* Class
-* Interface
-* Record
-* Enum
-* Annotation

 Having all of those items in the <menupath>File | New</menupath> action group may overwhelm users with the number of options to choose.
 It is more user-friendly to provide a single <menupath>File | New | Java Class</menupath> action and let users choose a specific entity type in the creation dialog: